Did you know that you can use eggshells in the garden?

 #6 – Add To Chives

 Eggshells can be added to chive especially those planted in pots or containers.
 Drop a handful of crushed shells around the roots.
-The shells will decompose gradually thereby providing more calcium that the chives.
+The shells will decompose gradually thereby providing more calcium than the chives.

 #7 – Help Aid Tomatoes Prevent Blossom End Rot